-Solutions to common import problems
+Solutions to common product CSV import problems

 If you're having a problem uploading your product CSV file, then see if the problem is listed below with a solution.
 If you're still having problems, contact the Shopify Support team.